All Episodes

 Yeah, the properties of water.

-Um that just you know, that's like it passes through a vessel that just like what you're talking about, where uh the way that it flows through there just kind of re-aligns or pulls out some of the maybe not pulls out, but realigns the water as it's been going through all these different systems and is there a vortex in that?
+We worked with a man that he has these structured water systems that just, you know, that's like it passes through a vessel that just, just like what you're talking about, where the way that it flows through there just kind of re-aligns or pulls out some of the, maybe not pulls out, but realigns the water as it's been going through all these different systems.

 There is, yeah.

-Water wants to move too.
+Because water wants to move, too.

 Right.